-The central midcontinent Cretaceous sequence is beveled to the south and east beneath Tertiary strata (Plate 4K).
-Uplift along the trend of the Cambridge Arch-Chadron Arch was probably a latest Cretaceous-early Tertiary event; up to 400 m of Cretaceous strata were apparently removed from the crest of the Chadron Arch prior to burial by Oliogocene sediments (Plate 4L).
-As reflected on Cretaceous structure (Fuenning, 1942; Merriam, 1963; Carlson and Reed, 1969) and isopach (Plate 4L) maps, the Cambridge Arch-Chadron Arch trend marks the western margin of a shallow basin that occupies the general area of the Salina Basin and Nebraska Sag (Kennedy Basin).
-It was apparently during the Tertiary that other broad Laramide epeirogenic features developed, including: 1) broad upwarping along the trend of the Nemaha Uplift (Bunker, 1981), and 2) upwarping along the Las Animas Arch in western Kansas and adjacent Colorado, which separated the Western Kansas Basin from the Denver-Julesburg Basin.
+The central midcontinent Cretaceous sequence is beveled to the south and east beneath Tertiary strata (Pl.
+3, fig. 11).
+Uplift along the trend of the Cambridge Arch-Chadron Arch was probably a latest Cretaceous-early Tertiary event; up to 400 m of Cretaceous strata were apparently removed from the crest of the Chadron Arch prior to burial by Oligocene sediments (Pl.
+3, fig. 12).
+As reflected on Cretaceous structure (Fuenning, 1942; Merriam, 1963; Carlson and Reed, 1969) and isopach (Pl.
+3, fig. 12) maps, the Cambridge Arch-Chadron Arch trend marks the western margin of a shallow basin that occupies the general area of the Salina Basin and Nebraska Sag (Kennedy Basin).
+It was apparently during the Tertiary that other broad "Laramide" epeirogenic features developed, including: 1) broad upwarping along the trend of the Nemaha Uplift (Bunker, 1981), and 2) upwarping along the Las Animas Arch in western Kansas and adjacent Colorado, which separated the Western Kansas Basin from the Denver-Julesburg Basin.